kenmoini/ztp-for-you-and-me/01-setup/configure-services.md

 ## Create Mirror Registry ConfigMap

+> For disconnected/proxied environments, and/or with private (mirror) image registries

 If you're using some mirror image registries and/or custom Root CAs that sign it, you'll need to create a ConfigMap before deploying the Assisted Service - modify as needed to point to your mirror endpoint paths:

 ```yaml